Amazing Cultivation Simulator: Sequel

 A sequel titled Amazing Cultivation Simulator 2 is currently in development.
 It was originally slated for release in 2023 but was postponed to 2024 due to engine upgrades and expanded development scope.
 As of mid-2025, no official release date has been confirmed, though developer updates on Steam and social media indicate continued progress.
 The sequel is expected to include a reworked cultivation system, improved graphics, and deeper sect diplomacy mechanics.

 Reception

 The game has received mixed reviews from critics.
-The game received a 73/100 on review aggregator Metacritic, indicating "Mixed to average reviews" based on 4 critic reviews.
+The game received a 73/100 on review aggregator platform Metacritic, indicating "Mixed to average reviews" based on 4 critic reviews.
 John Krebs of Gamer Nexus rated the game 8.8/10, describing it as bringing "a massive learning curve" that creates "an amazing amount of opportunity and re-playability" and emphasised the discoveries to be made and all around game value in game hours to be played.
 Jan Slavík of Games.cz rated it 9/10 and summarised it as a "diamond hidden under unappealing skin".
 Eric Ace of Cubed3 rated it 5/10, citing the game's borrowed mechanics from both Animal Crossing and hardcore strategy as its weakness: "there is very little overlap between those games or gamers".